intuit-archive/redis-cookbook/README.md

 # Attributes
-The following attributes are configurable currently: version, packagename, user, group, path, pidfile, conf, port
+The following attributes are configurable currently: version, package_name, user, group, path, pidfile, conf, port

 # Recipes
 The default recipe installs the redis server and associated binaries.
 It also configures the system to run as the redis users.